Ai Accountant

 Phase 3: pilot program

-Start with one entity and one account, set roles and approvals, lock retention policies above statutory minimums, and document SOPs for change reasons and escalations.
+Start with one entity and one bank account.
+Set roles and approval hierarchies.
+Lock retention policies above statutory minimums (aim for eight years or more).
+Document SOPs for change reasons and escalations.

 Phase 4: integration and migration

-Connect ERPs stepwise, master data sync, posting tests, then full flow.
-Migrate at least current year history, align charts and codes, and test edge cases such as forex, reversals, charges, and partials.
+Connect ERPs stepwise: master data sync first, then posting tests, then full flow.
+Migrate at least current year history.
+Align charts of accounts and GST codes.
+Test edge cases such as forex transactions, reversals, bank charges, and partial payments.

 Phase 5: training and adoption